1940 U.S. Federal Census – Georgia, Walton, Allen, District 147-22

 A Second Look has morphed into a brand new animal.
 It seems the more I review the research that I’d started back in 2008, the more I discover.
 Not only regarding my ancestors, but their place(s) in history, and those that they came into contact with.

 I’m diving deeper into the rabbit hole by adding my maternal great-grandfather to my A Second Look project.
 What can I say?
 I’m a sucker for puzzles, problem solving, and investigating!
 A journey like this one practically demands it.
 Whenever I discover something new, I feel like I’ve hit a ridiculously enormous lottery jackpot.

 I’ve decided to start with creating a timeline or chronology, as it seems to be most commonly called.

-I the midst of my second look project, I realized that my maternal grandfather’s history has been totally ignored.
+In the midst of my Second Look project, I realized that my maternal grandfather’s history has been totally ignored.
 So, I took a pause from my intensive Askew research to focus on the lineage of my maternal grandfather, David Terrell, Sr.